Rev3rse/Allegro5-Simple-Shooter/README.md

-This is NOT a fully functional game, as it's intended to be built upon and studied.
+This is NOT a fully functional game, it's intended to be built upon.